craigandwendy/algorithms_and_datastructures/README.md

 # Informatics II

-**The text shown below (until "Further useful links and learning materials") is accessible to the public and can be found via this link: https://www.ifi.uzh.ch/en/dbtg/teaching/courses/infoII.html**
+**This GitHub repository is based on the Informatics II course taught at University of Zurich (UZH).
+The content and/or implementations might contain mistakes, provided links might be expired and/or can contain mistakes as well.
+In exams: Only definitions and solutions provided by the professor/university are considered correct.
+Where possible or needed sources are provided.
+I do not take any responsibility for the correctness of any of the contents in this GitHub repository.
+The text shown below (until "Further useful links and learning materials") is accessible to the public and can be found via this link: https://www.ifi.uzh.ch/en/dbtg/teaching/courses/infoII.html**

 Lecturer: Prof. Dr. Michael Böhlen